Updated on: July 28 2020

 Why does this matter?
 In a multifamily building, smart locks have two equally important users: The property manager and the resident.
 Devices built for single family homes aren’t designed to cater to both.

 Times are changing, though.
 As we saw at CES 2019, more technology companies than ever are intentionally trying to serve the multifamily market.

-Smart locks for multifamily buildings should meet a few fundamental requirements: the bare necessities.
+Smart locks for apartments should meet a few fundamental requirements: the bare necessities.
 Make sure your smart lock checks these boxes:

 - Multiple, customizable user permissions